nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

 When Galera cluster is used as DB cluster solution, we recommend to use `MaxScale`_ as load balancer infront of the cluster to distribute writes to the master node and reads to the slaves.

-As alternative also `HAProxy can be used as load balancer for the DB`_.

 Software Considerations
 -----------------------